portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 The connectivity of a port depends on the list of ports that are serviced periodically.
 Liner services define the network of ports with direct maritime connections to a port and their periodicity and capacity.

 Possible APIs:
-- **Liner services**
+- **Liner services**: Detailed information about some or all the liner services.
   - Some of the possible request parameters: liner service name, shipowner, port of destination, type of cargo,...
   - Data included in the response: liner service name, shipowner, type of cargo, periodicity, list of linked ports, capacity (TEU weekly),...
   - [catalog](catalog/catalog-LinerServices.md)

-- **Linked ports**: Ports amb els que el port de referència té serveis marítims (connexions diresctes)
+- **Linked ports**: Ports with which the port of reference has liner services (direct connections).
-  - Some of the possible request parameters: tbd
+  - Some of the possible request parameters: none.
-  - Data included in the response: port name, port code, list of liners,
+  - Data included in the response: port name, port code, list of liners,...
   - [catalog](catalog/catalog-LinkedPorts.md)

-- **Carriers/Alliance partners**: Armadors/operadors
+- **Carriers/Alliance partners**: Carriers and alliance partners that serve a particular liner service or a geographical area.
-  - Some of the possible request parameters: tbd
+  - Some of the possible request parameters: carrier name, carrier code (SCAC), geographical area,...
-  - Data included in the response: durada, tipus de servei, freqüència, capacitat
+  - Data included in the response: type of service, frequenct, capacity, duration of service,...
   - [catalog](catalog/catalog-Carriers.md)

 ### Port Infrastructure